hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 ```

 Given this proof module interface, a central *proof orchestrator* within
-zmix shall coordinate the generation and the verification of zero-knowledge
+zmix will coordinate the generation and the verification of zero-knowledge
 proofs as follows:

 ![Generation flow](zmix_proof_generation.png)